bbc/ShouldIT/README.md

 #### Jasmine/Karma

-You can get the test output in a format that `spec-detective` understands by using a custom Karma reporter called `karma-spec-json-reporter`.
+You can get the test output in a format that `ShouldIT?` understands by using a custom Karma reporter called `karma-spec-json-reporter`.
 This is an NPM package that can be [found here](https://www.npmjs.org/package/karma-spec-json-reporter).

 Please follow the instructions there to install it.